ripclawffb/chocolatey-jenkins_pipeline/README.md

     5. Click “Test”
     6. Verify "HTTP 200" status is returned

+###Create Jenkins credential for Chocolatey API
+Before you can push packages to the chocolatey server, you will need to create a Jenkins credential that contains the chocolatey server API key.

+1. Go back to the Jenkins web interface, and log in if necessary
+2. Click on "Credentials"
+3. Click on "System", then "Global Credentials"
+4. Create a new [credential](https://wiki.jenkins-ci.org/display/JENKINS/Credentials+Plugin) by clicking on "Add Credentials"
+    1. Under "Kind", select "Secret text"
+    2. Select a "Scope"
+    3. Type in the chocolatey server API key into the "Secret" field
+    4. Leave the "ID" field blank
+    5. Enter a "Description" for the credential (optional)
+    6. Click "OK"

 ###Clone the chocolatey repository
 You will now need to clone the chocolatey project you created earlier to your local workstation.